hzoppetti/hz-site/content/posts/2024/just_a_job.md

 “Jason, I’m nurse Gifford.
 You need surgery right away.
 This is Doctor Hanlon.
 She’s going to take you to surgery.”

 Hanlon.
 A woman came into view.
 Hanlon.
 That name again.
 Oh gods.
-That name--
+That name---

 Then he saw her, and icy fear cut through the sedative.
 His eyes grew wide and his heart rate spiked.
 An alert blared and nurses rushed over to coo over him.
 Hanlon was a pretty woman with blue eyes, mid forties, black hair pulled back into a ponytail, just like that night ten years ago.